 Participants enrolled in Bronze Medallion will need to complete a number of components to successfully complete the course.
-One of the major components of Bronze Medallion is the rescue drills.
-In the rescue drill described on this page, rescuers will start in the water and demonstrate a 20 meter head-up approach followed by a surface dive to recover a victim or manikin.
+One of the major components of the Bronze Medallion is the rescue drills.
+In the rescue drill described on this page, rescuers will start in the water and demonstrate a 20-meter head-up approach followed by a surface dive to recover a victim or manikin.
 Rescuers must then return to the starting point using a control carry to support and carry the victim or manikin.
 The purpose of this activity is to demonstrate a sequence of related lifesaving skills.
 The material posted on this page is for information purposes only.
 To learn rescue skills and other lifesaving skills take a Bronze Medallion course through the Lifesaving Society.

 To successfully complete the Bronze Medallion course participants must successfully demonstrate the following skills and knowledge when attempting the rescue drill:

 - Participants must use a head-up stroke for the approach.